Another 'Doctor Who' word added to dictionary

-(CNN)A door-opening, mine-detonating, metal-cutting, fictional pen-like tool called the "sonic screwdriver" is about to make it's debut in the Oxford English Dictionary.
+(CNN)A door-opening, mine-detonating, metal-cutting, fictional pen-like tool called the "sonic screwdriver" is about to make its debut in the Oxford English Dictionary.

 The fictional gadget gained popularity as a feature of the BBC's long-running sci-fi series "Doctor Who."